|Site established:||February 9, 1995|

 One day, some Einstein emailed me to ask if I could book him at the House of Blues.
 I replied that I couldn’t even book him at the House of Rapp.
 I like a smarmy reply as much as the next guy, so the name stuck.
 It’s also a bit of a dig at people who learn my surname and immediately ask “Hey, do you ever do any rap music?
 Har, har!” as if they’re being original.

-This is only the seventh design revision of Rapp.org since 1995.
+This is only the eighth design revision of Rapp.org since 1995.
 The revamps are few and far between because the House of Rapp’s purpose has remained consistent since day one.
 It has always been a place for me to primarily do two things: keep an online journal (or ‘blog’, as they’re called today) and post photos.
 It’s what I was doing in 1995, and it’s what I’m doing with it today.

 So that’s the story.
 I hope you will enjoy visiting my electronic home.
 And for the love of Pete, if you’re an aspiring rap artist, please direct all requests for agents, bookings, and career advice to